ZeroOne3010/yetanotherhueapi/README.md

 This is a Java 8 API for the Philips Hue lights.
 It does not use the official Hue SDK but instead accesses the REST API of the Philips Hue Bridge directly.

-This library can be used in two ways:
-1. As a library, included in another project
-2. As a stand-alone software, with a very simple and very limited command line interface

 Usage
 -----

-### As a library

 If you already have an API key for your Bridge: